ersanchez/notes/zfs.md

 This section details recipes to use for the following events:

+* restoring from a specific snapshot
 * zfs send and receive - for example, moving a zfs filesystem from one zpool to another zpool
 * incremental zfs send and receive - for example backing up a zfs filesystem to a remote location or USB disk

+### Restore From Snapshot

+	# zfs rollback -r tank/home/ahrens@tuesday

+-r option is needed to force the rollback if more recent snapshots exist

 ### ZFS Send and Receive